Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Hydrogen-like ion near the WSM surface

 \subsection{Model Hamiltonian}

 The interaction between atoms and surfaces have proven to be of fundamental importance in physics.
-For example, atom-surface interactions play an important role in atomic force microscopy and they also affect the properties of an atom or molecule nearby. {In the particular case of metallic surfaces and/or dielectric samples, since the interaction with an atom takes place far from the surface (as compared with the atom size), the atom-surface interaction can be modeled by the electrostatic method of images, i.e. the images of the electric charges of the atom act as another atom} \cite{Ganesan_1996, Simonovic_1997, DUNNING200369, SIMONOVIC200460}.
-Therefore, the image atom exerts additional forces on the atomic electron, thus affecting its quantum properties, such as the energy levels and the decay rates of excited states, which now become functions of the atom-surface distance.
-The energy levels for a given quantum state can be interpreted as the interaction energy of the system, yielding the Casimir-Polder potential experienced by the atom in this state.
+For example, atom-surface interactions play an important role in atomic force microscopy and they also affect the properties of an atom or molecule nearby. { In the particular case of metallic surfaces and/or dielectric samples, since the interaction with an atom takes place far from the surface (as compared with the atom size), the atom-surface interaction can be modeled by nonretarded electrostatic forces and the matter can be treated as continuum with a well-defined frequency-dependent dielectric function.
+Under this circumstance, the only force relevant in the problem is the Casimir-Polder force acting upon the electron, thus affecting its quantum properties, such as the energy levels for a given quantum state and the decay rates of excited states, which now become functions of the atom-surface distance.
+In the nonretarded regime, the atom-surface interaction can be modelled by the electrostatic method of images, i.e. the images of the electric charges of the atom act as another atom which exerts additional forces on the atomic electron \cite{Ganesan_1996, Simonovic_1997, DUNNING200369, SIMONOVIC200460}. }

 If the material body is, for example, a topological insulator, additional interactions arise due to the topological magnetoelectric effect: the charges in the atom will induce, besides image electric charges, image magnetic monopoles as well (physically induced by a vortex Hall current in the surface), which in turn will interact with the atom via the minimal coupling prescription.
 This problem has been considered within the framework of quantum \cite{PhysRevA.97.022502, Bonilla} and classical \cite{Mart_n_Ruiz_2017} mechanics.
 The aim of this work is to built up a formalism that allows us to investigate the influence of a topological WSM upon an atom nearby.
 Due to the broken symmetries in the bulk, additional nontrivial topological effects may result as compared to the case of the TIs.
-So, we first recall the problem of an electric charge placed near to a WSM half-space.
+So, we first recall the problem of an electric charge placed near to a WSM half-space, {such that the WSM's electromagnetic response is described by Maxwell macroscopic theory supplemented with the axionic term characteristic of the topological phases.}